 - 1. Read General Rules. - 2.
 An entry card must be attached to the exhibit with safety pin(s) or tape and string. - 3.
-A member may make only one exhibit in this division. - 4.
 A summary including plans, explanation of how the items was made or refinished, and how it fits into the color and design of the room.
 Summary could also include project inspiration, challenges, who helped you, and any other information that could be helpful to the judge.
-Summary should be in a plastic protective sleeve and attached to exhibit. - 6.
-Projects with missing or insufficient summary will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - 7.
+Summary should be in a plastic protective sleeve and attached to exhibit. - 5.
+Projects with missing or insufficient summary will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - 6.
 Exhibits should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
-Holiday-specific items are discouraged. - 8.
-Home Environment exhibits are to be in place by 6:00 p.m., Monday July 19, 2021. - 9.
+Holiday-specific items are discouraged. - 7.
+Home Environment exhibits are to be in place by 6:00 p.m., Monday July 19, 2021. - 8.
 See caution on page 8 regarding copyrighted materials.